divnix/std/ARCHITECTURE.md

 - a collection of Block Types; and
 - a collection of library functionality organized in Cells.

-On the right side of the graphic, we sketch an idea how these components are put into service for the SDLC.
+On the right side of the graphic, we sketch an idea of how these components are put into service for the SDLC.

 <div align="center"><img src="./artwork/components.svg" width="900" /></div>